 8. Western TVET College

-Westcol Technical and Vocational Education and Training College are a public institution under the auspices of the Department of Higher Education and Training.
-Westcol has 6 campuses and offers a variety of programs and is based in the Westrand in Gauteng.
+Westcol Technical and Vocational Education and Training College is a public institution under the auspices of the Department of Higher Education and Training.
+Westcol has six campuses, offers a variety of programs, and is based in Westrand, Gauteng.
 Their Vision is to be your innovative global partner in lifelong learning.

 9. Coastal TVET College

-This college is a merger of the former Durban Technical College, Swinton Road Technical College and Umlazi Technical College.
-It includes former Umbumbulu and Appelsbosch Colleges of Education.
-It is the largest College in KwaZulu-Natal, currently averaging about 15 000 full-time equivalents and about 800 staff members.
+This college is a merger of the former Durban Technical College, Swinton Road Technical College, and Umlazi Technical College.
+It includes the former Umbumbulu and Appelsbosch Colleges of Education.
+It is the largest College in KwaZulu-Natal, currently averaging about 15,000 full-time equivalents and about 800 staff members.

-This College is well known for catering for adult learners, unemployed and employed by local industry, out of school youth, project linked trainees ranging from learners with a low academic background to those who have had opportunities to enhance their educational level.
+This College is well known for catering to adult learners, unemployed and employed by local industry, out-of-school youth, and project-linked trainees ranging from learners with a low academic background to those who have had opportunities to enhance their educational level.

 10. Elangeni TVET College

-They offer full-time, part-time and long-distance learning with a range of programmes from eight of our campuses.
-We provide bursary programs including the National Students Financial Aid Scheme (NSFAS) and other financial support services.
+They offer full-time, part-time, and long-distance learning with a range of programs from eight of our campuses.
+We provide bursary programs, including the National Student Financial Aid Scheme (NSFAS), and other financial support services.